Marie Novello: Life

 She repeated that appearance every year until 1914, with two appearances in 1912, always in concerted works accompanied by the same forces.
 Besides the Liszt concerto, which she reprised in 1910, she performed the same composer's Hungarian Fantasia (1911 and 1912); Mendelssohn's Piano Concerto no. 1 in G minor, Op.
 25 (1912); and the Africa Fantasy, Op.
 89, of Camille Saint-Saëns (1913 and 1914).

 Aside from these festival performances, Novello performed regularly in London, often as one of multiple soloists sharing a recital.
 In her early twenties, she began appearing at Ballad Concerts and Sunday League Concerts and in music festivals at Brighton and Cardiff.

-Novello traveled to the United States in late 1921, arriving on 28 December aboard the White Star Line liner RMS Olympic.
+Novello travelled to the United States in late 1921, arriving on 28 December aboard the White Star Line liner RMS Olympic.
 On 23 February 1922, she made her New York debut at The Town Hall, where she played a program including works of Chopin, Domenico Scarlatti, Debussy, Selim Palmgren, and Ede Poldini.
 On 21 January 1923, she made her recital debut in Chicago at the Playhouse under the auspices of F. Wight Neumann.

 During this period, she made numerous recordings for the English Edison Bell company.
 Marie Novello recorded reproducing piano rolls for the Aeolian Company's Duo-Art system; doubtless as a fruit of this connection, she once partnered with a reproducing piano in a public performance of the Variations on a Theme of Beethoven for two pianos, four hands by Saint-Saëns.
 A few years later, at the dawn of electrical recording, she formed an association with His Master's Voice, but she died when she had recorded only a few sides.